JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/functions.md

 savefig("gauss.svg") # hide
 ```

 We use a lot of things that will be discussed later in the course.
-So for now, enjoy a nice picture of the Gaussian probability density functions
+So for now, just enjoy a nice picture of the Gaussian probability density functions

 ![](gauss.svg)